rushiagr/npf/content/blog/openstack-in-an-hour-with-devstack.md

 	ADMIN_PASSWORD=nova

 Sometimes you will forget to unstack, and will reboot the machine.
 And then you will find that running `stack.sh` will again do an `apt-get update`, and check for all packages, etc.

 If you specify an option `OFFLINE=True` in a file named `localrc`, inside the devstack directory, and if after specifying this you run `stack.sh`, it will not check anything over the Internet, and will set up DevStack using all the packages and code residing in your machine.
-Setting up a DevStack using this config option will give you a running cloud in the shortest amount of time (after `rejoin_stack.sh`, but you have already forgotten to do `unstack.sh`, right :) ).
+Setting up a DevStack using this config option will give you a running cloud in the shortest amount of time).

 Note that `stack.sh` will see if the git repositories of the OpenStack projects are present in `/opt/stack/` directory.
 If they are, it will not fetch any latest code into them from Github.
 But if any of the directory (say, `nova`), is absent, it will pull latest code into the newly created `nova` directory inside `/opt/stack`.

 What if you want to get the latest code into all the OpenStack repositories inside `/opt/stack`?
 Just specify a `RECLONE=yes` parameter in localrc, and rerun `./stack.sh`.
 This comes particularly handy when you are developing new code.

 NOTE: Keep in mind that while developing code, you need to **commit your local changes** in, say, `/opt/stack/nova` repository, before you restack (re-run `stack.sh`) with `RECLONE=yes` option, as otherwise, the changes will be wiped off.
 Save yourself from a rude shock.
 You have been warned.